MileHacker Logo

 Geographical Context

 Duisburg sits in a strategically important location within Germany, specifically in the western part of North Rhine-Westphalia.
 It holds an unique position at the confluence of two major rivers, the Rhine and the Ruhr.
-This geographical advantage established Duisburg as a hub for trade and industry over centuries.
+This locational advantage established Duisburg as a hub for trade and industry throughout the centuries.
 The Rhine, one of Europe's’s busiest waterways, flows directly through the city, while the Ruhr river joins the Rhine here.

 This riverine connection made Duisburg the home of Duisburg-Ruhrort Port, holding the title of the world’s largest inland port.
-This massive logistical complex handles millions of tons of cargo annually, linking the industrial heartland of Germany to international trade routes.
+This massive logistical complex handles millions of tons of cargo annually, linking the industrial heartland of Germany to overseas trading paths.

 Historical Significance